Table of Contents[Hide][Show]

 - Veteran Health Identification Card (VHIC)

-International documentation requirements
+International documentation requirements for the Virgin Islands

 - All travelers entering the United States from all other countries need a passport upon arrival (regardless of their country of citizenship).